antirrabia/antirrabia/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Image classification project.
+- 👯 I’m looking to collaborate on any Computer Vision projects.

 <!--
 **antirrabia/antirrabia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.